Sony RX100 III vs RX100 V

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - More modern: Reflects 2 years and 4 months of technical progress since the RX100 III launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the RX100 V comes out slightly ahead of the RX100 III (4 : 3 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V emerges as the winner of the match-up (5 : 3 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.